Andrew Kaczynski: Recognition

 Time named Kaczynski's Twitter feed one of "The 140 Best Twitter Feeds of 2013", one of ten in the Politics category.
 Slate political reporter Dave Weigel called him "the Oppenheimer of archival video research".

 In 2013, he was listed on the Daily Beast website's "Beast Best" awards for his Twitter Feed.
 In 2014, New York magazine named him the 13th most influential Tweeter in New York City.

 Politico named him one of the breakout stars of the 2016 election.
 In 2017, he was nominated for the Shorty Award for Best Journalist.
-In 2018, Kaczynski was named to Forbes' 30 Under 30 Media list.
+In 2018, Kaczynski was named to Forbess 30 Under 30 Media list.

 Personal life

 Kaczynski is married to Wall Street Journal banking reporter Rachel Louise Ensign.

 On December 25, 2020, Kaczynski announced the death of his nine month old daughter Francesca.
 She died the day prior after a battle with an atypical teratoid rhabdoid tumor in her brain.
 In the year following her death, Kaczynski started the Team Beans Infant Brain Tumor Fund at Dana–Farber Cancer Institute and raised more than $1,700,000 for infant brain tumor research.
 In April 2021, he raised more than $240,000 by running the Boston Marathon.

 Kaczynski's second daughter was born on January 27, 2022.

 He was described as a moderate Republican in a New York magazine profile.
 It was later revealed Kaczynski was misquoted, and called himself "a political moderate".

 Kaczynski is a New York Yankees, Cleveland Browns and Brooklyn Nets fan.
 At 19, Kaczynski had a bout of pancreatitis, leading him to eschew smoking and alcohol.